 Overview of the Levels

-The first category has four levels: A, B, C, and D, which provide different levels of protection as they decrease risk.
-This enables the classification of the task according to its nature and the severity of the hazard involved in order to pick the right suit.
+The first category has four levels: A, B, C, and D. These levels provide different levels of protection as they decrease risk.
+This enables the task to be classified according to its nature and the severity of the hazard involved, enabling the right suit to be chosen.

 -

-Level A: Provides maximum protection maximum, a gas-tight suit, and SCBA, suitable for the most severe, unknown or highly toxic environments.
+Level A provides maximum protection, including a gas-tight suit and SCBA, suitable for the most severe, unknown, or highly toxic environments.

 -

-Level B: Combines high respiratory protection with moderate skin protection, where inhalation hazards are major, but skin contact hazards are less.
+Level B: Combines high respiratory protection with moderate skin protection, where inhalation hazards are major but fewer skin contact hazards.

 -